APY/APYDataGridBundle/Resources/doc/columns_configuration.md

     - The primary key have to be defined in this list.
     - Use the property name, not the column name.
 For related fields, use the field name (see example below in a One to Many association).
  - filterable [bool] turns on or off visibility of all columns
- - groups [string|array] default 'default' - use this attribute to define more than one configuration for an Entity/Document `i.e. $source = new Entity('MyProjectMyBundle:MyEntity', 'my_group');`
+ - groups [string|array] (default: 'default') - use this attribute to define more than one configuration for an Entity/Document
+			`i.e. $source = new Entity('MyProjectMyBundle:MyEntity', 'my_group');`
  - groupBy [string|array] - use this attribute to add groupBy fields to the query